Yao Ming: Chinese basketball legend says Peng Shuai in 'pretty good condition' during December meeting – KION546

 “We are both from the South … and very intrigued by a winter sport competition in Shanghai — we felt like kids again,” he added, in response to a question from CNN.

-“She was in pretty good condition that day and we were all chatting happily and asking a lot of questions about the sport since we weren’t familiar with it.”
+“She was in pretty good condition that day.
+We were all chatting happily and asking a lot of questions about the sport since we weren’t familiar with it.”

 On December 19, a state media journalist posted a photo and a clip of Yao and Peng together at a cross-country ski tour in Shanghai a day earlier, in which they appeared to be talking and smiling.
 The images were shared on Twitter, which is blocked in China.